The School for Good and Evil (film): Pre-release

+Critical reception

-Critical receptionGamesRadar+, GoldDerby, and The Cinemaholic described reviews as "mixed", while Time and HuffPost said they were "mostly negative".
+GamesRadar+, GoldDerby, and The Cinemaholic described reviews as "mixed", while Time and HuffPost said they were "mostly negative".
 According to The Independent, journalists were "quick to tear apart" the film.
 Many reviewers thought The School for Good and Evil's story would work better as a television series, and they compared the film to the Harry Potter film series.

 In December 2022, Donald Clarke and Tara Brady of The Irish Times named The School for Good and Evil the ninth-worst film of the year, saying: "Feig deliver[ed] something that looked no less vulgar than the average Des Moines department store window."
 Metacritic ranked it the fifteenth-worst-rated film of 2022, citing reviewers' criticisms of it as "a campy, underdeveloped, and overstuffed Harry Potter knock-off that was a slog to sit through".

 Audience reception

 Many people had conflicting opinions on The School for Good and Evil, especially those who had read the book.
 The Independent stated audience responses were "considerably kinder" than those of critics, but still "resolutely mixed".
 Some thought the film "did everything it set out to do".
-Others found fault with the writing and disliked Tedros's dark hair, which is blond in the books.
-Viewers praised the actors, however, particularly Wylie.The School for Good and Evil was the most-viewed film on Netflix on October 20, 2022, the day after its release.
+Others found fault with the writing, such as the deviations from the book's plot, and disliked Tedros's dark hair, which is blond in the books.
+Viewers praised the actors, however, particularly Wylie.

+The School for Good and Evil was the most-viewed film on Netflix on October 20, 2022, the day after its release.
 According to Nielsen Media Research, during its first six days of release, it received 1.058 billion viewing minutes, placing second on the streaming chart after the television series The Watcher.
 In its first week, the film debuted at number one on Netflix's Top 10, with 78.83 million hours viewed.
 The next week, it dropped to second, behind The Good Nurse, having received 41.95 million viewing hours.
 In its third week, The School for Good and Evil ranked third on the Top 10 chart—after Enola Holmes 2 and The Good Nurse—with 19.03 million hours viewed.
 The film placed ninth the next week after garnering 8.85 million viewing hours.
 The following week, it dropped off the chart.

+Awards and nominations

-Possible sequel
+Potential sequel

 In October 2022, Feig stated: "We're actually already figuring out what the next [film is] going to be".
 He has the goal of creating a franchise with the material from the other The School for Good and Evil novels.
 According to Chainani, the possibility of the sequel(s) depends on audience reception.